 Canadian Imperial Bank of Commerce (CIBC) is a diversified financial institution governed by the Bank Act (Canada).
 CIBC was formed through the amalgamation of The Canadian Bank of Commerce and Imperial Bank of Canada in 1961.
 The Canadian Bank of Commerce was originally incorporated as Bank of Canada by special act of the legislature of the Province of Canada in 1858.
 Subsequently, the name was changed to The Canadian Bank of Commerce and it opened for business under that name in 1867.
-Imperial Bank of Canada and commenced operations in that year.
+Imperial Bank of Canada was incorporated in 1875 by special act of the Parliament of Canada and commenced operations in that year.